 Since they are no longer required to guard prisoners, they act as tour guides and can tell you all about the Tower’s famous ravens.
 Legend has it that if the six resident ravens ever leave, both the Tower of London – and the kingdom – will fall!
 There are actually seven ravens living at the Tower now – which includes a spare one, just in case!

 Good to know: The Tower of London is one of the most popular tourist attractions in London.
-So expect big crowds!
-Also here, it’s advisable to book your ticket online in advance.
+So expect big crowds! it’s absolutely essential to book your ticket online in advance.
 Alternatively, join a guided tour that already includes skip-the-line tickets.

 8. Thames Cruise